susanfawcett/Hawaii/README.md

 #### Assess sequences manually in Geneious

 Erroneous base calling in Haplominer introduced directional bias resulting in artefactual similarity reflecting method rather than phylogenetic relationships.
-The BAM and FASTA files from the Haplominer assembly were used to filter and mask plastomes at 10x coverage for further comparison with GetOrganelle results.
+The BAM and FASTA files from the Haplominer assembly were used to filter and mask plastomes at 10x coverage for further comparison with GetOrganelle results, and aligned using Mafft.

 See /global/scratch/users/sfawcett/Haplominer/Madieae/MaskAlign10x.bat

 ####